rahel-webdeveloper/taskly/README.md

 ## 🔍 Description

 Taskly Pro is a Progressive Web App that helps you create, track, and analyze your tasks in real-time.
-It combines intuitive UI components, data-driven charts, and an AI-powered advisor (via Puter.js the Claude API) to keep you productive and informed about your task load.
+It combines intuitive UI components, data-driven charts, and an AI-powered advisor (via Puter.js the AI Advisor API) to keep you productive and informed about your task load.

 ---